Kathy Lynn Emerson

 Anne Cheney was the daughter of Sir Thomas Cheney (Cheyney/Cheyne) of Shurland (1485-December 16, 1558) and Anne Broughton (d.1562).
 She married Sir John Perrot (November 1528-September 1592) and died giving birth to her only child, Sir Thomas Perrot (September 1553-February 1594/5).

-Elizabeth Cheney was the daughter of Thomas Cheney of Irthlingborough, Northamptonshire and Anne Parr.
-Elizabeth married Thomas, 2nd Lord Vaux (1510-1556) and by him had William (1542-1595), Nicholas, Anne (d.
+Elizabeth Cheney was the daughter of Thomas Cheney of Irthlingborough, Northamptonshire (c.1448-January 13, 1512/13) and Anne Parr (c.1476-November 4, 1513).
+Elizabeth married Thomas, 2nd Lord Vaux (1510-October 1556) and by him had William (1542-1595), Nicholas, Anne (d.
 May 7, 1619), and Maud.
+According to Jessie Childs in God's Traitors: Terror and Faith in Elizabethan England, Elizabeth negotiated property transactions on behalf of her husband, who had no head for business.
+Vaux was apparently aware of this, as he once told one of Thomas Cromwell's agents that he would make "no further answer till my Lady his wife had spoken with you."
 Portraits: Holbein sketch; Holbein portrait at Hampton Court and copy in National Gallery, Prague; miniature dated 1535.

 September 15, 1574)